 There are many business owners that would love to appear on Shark Tank.
-You need to submit your video sales pitch and application and unfortunately there are 40,000 applicants each year for 100 aired submissions.
+You need to submit your video sales pitch and application and unfortunately, there are 40,000 applicants each year for 100 aired submissions.

 Most successful business brokers are also selective in the businesses they will take.
-From our experience we only take on about 5-10% of the businesses that approach us to represent them.
+From our experience, we only take on about 5-10% of the businesses that approach us to represent them.
 So while we’re not as selective as the Shark Tank, we are selective.
-Part of it is that we focus primarily on selling businesses that have an owner’s net income (including their salary and benefits) of $200,000 to $5 Million and we get a lot of inquiries from business owner’s that don’t meet this criteria.
+Part of it is that we focus primarily on selling businesses that have an owner’s net income (including their salary and benefits) of $200,000 to $5 Million and we get a lot of inquiries from business owner’s that don’t meet these criteria.

 In addition to that, we will need to feel comfortable that we can meet a seller’s price expectations.
-This is similar to what the shark investors do when they assess whether or not they can meet the sellers desires in terms of a potential price.
-Without this there is no deal to be made for either the Sharks or for a Business Broker.
+This is similar to what the shark investors do when they assess whether or not they can meet the seller’s desires in terms of a potential price.
+Without this, there is no deal to be made for either the Sharks or for a Business Broker.

 This is important to business brokers that don’t charge an upfront fee, because we only get a commission if we are able to get a buyer willing to pay what the seller is willing to sell their business for.
 We spend a lot of time on each assignment as well as a lot of marketing dollars.
-We have a six figure advertising and marketing budget each year and commissions are our only source of revenue.
+We have a six-figure advertising and marketing budget each year and commissions are our only source of revenue.

 If your business is one of the lucky few to appear on shark tank and you are interested in selling a part of your business than a Shark Tank appearance can definitely be worthwhile.
-However if you want to sell your entire business confidentially and retire, please fill out our Seller Registration Form or call us at (914) 738-9350.
+However, if you want to sell your entire business confidentially and retire, please fill out our Seller Registration Form or call us at (914) 738-9350.

-Synergy Business Brokers offers a no cost consultation to provide an assessment of the value of your company and discuss how we can help achieve your goals.
+Synergy Business Brokers offers a no-cost consultation to provide an assessment of the value of your company and discuss how we can help achieve your goals.
 This is similar to the Shark’s initial phase of finding out more about a potential investment opportunity.